yorbenlodema/EEG-Pype/Detailed_installation.md

 ```

 ## B.
-To reate the virtual environment, copy and paste this command and press Enter:
+To create the virtual environment, copy and paste this command and press Enter:

 ```Bash
 conda env create -f Environment.yml